qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

   in the same folder georeferences the image.
 * Menu option :menuselection:`Project -->` :guilabel:`DXF Export ...` opens
   a dialog where you can define the 'Symbology mode', the 'Symbology scale' and vector layers you want to export to DXF.
+Through the 'Symbology mode' marker symbols from the original QGIS Symbology can be exported with high fidelity.
 * Menu option :menuselection:`Project -->` |mActionNewComposer|
   :menuselection:`New Print Composer` opens a dialog where you can lay out and print the current map canvas (see section :ref:`label_printcomposer`).